The surgical investigator must be a bridge tender, channeling knowledge from biological science to the patient’s bedside and back again.

 - methods to improve heart function after heart attacks.

 Our faculty has been very successful in obtaining extramural funding with many of our faculty members having NIH funding through the National Cancer Institute (NCI), the National Heart, Lung, and Blood Institute (NHLBI), or the Agency for Healthcare Research and Quality (AHRQ), or the Patient Centered Outcomes Research Institute (PCORI).
-This level of peer-reviewed extramural support puts our division on par with the most productive thoracic surgical groups around the country and demonstrates the commitment of our Division and its faculty to our research mission.
+This level of peer-reviewed extramural support puts our division on par with the most productive thoracic surgical groups around the country and demonstrates the commitment of our Division and our faculty to our research mission.

 In addition to using our research programs to address clinical problems in our discipline, we also are keenly interested in creating opportunities for the training of students and residents in research techniques and strategies.